Data and education for Social Justice: Ivette M. Dubiel

 What can students do?

-Students can set their goals and progress monitor using grade-appropriate data for themselves in just about every content.
+Students can set their goals and monitor progress using grade-appropriate data for themselves in just about every content.
 It can be a powerful practice for students.

 And lastly, what is a personal motto that you live by?